Pump Court

 General Crime

 Alex advises and represents individuals, corporates, and prosecution agencies in all manner of criminal proceedings.
 He has experience across the spectrum of criminal offences, including murder, serious violence, fraud and financial crime, drug offences, and sexual offences.
-Alex also has experience in dealing with civil orders connected to criminal proceedings.
-His expertise in investigatory powers makes him well placed to advise at the early stages of criminal proceedings.
+Alex is able to take a case through from investigation to trial and appeal.

-• Prosecution of a company for corporate manslaughter and its shadow director for gross negligence manslaughter, both of whom were convicted of the manslaughter offences which they faced (junior counsel).
+• Prosecuted a company for corporate manslaughter and its shadow director for gross negligence manslaughter, both of whom were convicted of the manslaughter offences which they faced (led by Christine Agnew KC).

 Fraud and Financial Crime

 Alex advises and represents individuals, corporates, and prosecuting authorities in a broad range of fraud and financial crime matters.
-Recent cases include:
+He has been instructed in cases involving the Serious Fraud Office, Financial Conduct Authority, National Crime Agency, HMRC, NHS Counter Fraud Authority, and other specialist fraud prosecution units.

 Confiscation

 Alex provides advice and representation at all stages of confiscation proceedings, as well as in relation to associated property detention and restraint matters under Part 2 of the Proceeds of Crime Act 2002.
-Recent cases include:
+He is frequently instructed in confiscation cases which feature complex factual and legal issues.

 Alex has a detailed knowledge of the confiscation regime from working on the Law Commission’s confiscation project.
-He has written case reports and commentary on recent confiscation cases.
+He regularly produces case reports and commentary on confiscation cases.

 Civil Asset Recovery & Forfeiture

-Alex has expertise in advising and representing persons in a broad range of civil recovery matters.
-Recent cases include:
+Alex has expertise in advising and representing persons across the complete range of civil recovery matters.
+He has experience in both summary (cash, account, cryptoasset, and listed assets) and High Court civil recovery proceedings.
+His cases include:

-• R (NCA) v Westminster Magistrates’ Court [2022] EWHC 2631 (Admin): Represented the NCA as junior counsel in judicial review proceedings concerning account freezing orders relating to a sanctioned Russian businessman.
+• R (NCA) v Westminster Magistrates’ Court [2022] EWHC 2631 (Admin) – representing the National Crime Agency as junior counsel in judicial review proceedings concerning account freezing orders relating to a sanctioned Russian businessman.
 The case concluded with the first ever order under the Proceeds of Crime Act 2002 for the forfeiture of funds relating to sanctions circumvention.

-Alex spent time on secondment to the NCA where he advised the agency on the full range civil recovery matters, including High Court civil recovery orders, property freezing orders, account freezing and forfeiture orders, unexplained wealth orders, and investigatory powers.
+Alex spent time on secondment to the National Crime Agency where he advised the agency on the full range civil recovery matters, including High Court civil recovery orders, property freezing orders, account freezing and forfeiture orders, unexplained wealth orders, and investigatory powers.
 Alex has also written case reports and legal commentaries on civil recovery powers.

 Judicial Review

-• R (NCA) v Westminster Magistrates’ Court [2022] EWHC 2631 (Admin): Represented the NCA as junior counsel in judicial review proceedings concerning account freezing orders relating to a sanctioned Russian businessman.
+His cases include R (NCA) v Westminster Magistrates’ Court [2022] EWHC 2631 (Admin), in which he appeared as junior counsel in judicial review proceedings concerning account freezing orders relating to a sanctioned Russian businessman.

 Public Inquiries